 Multimedia content is incredibly popular and helps to make your website more engaging.
 Create 'how to' videos or even show people your team and your workspace.
 Videos help to build that essential trust.
 And if people trust you, they'll want to hire you.

 58. Go green

 We're all concerned about the environment these days, so it won't do you – or the environment – any harm to go green.
-Really go to town on your eco credentials and put an ethical policy in place.
+Go to town on your eco credentials and put an ethical policy in place.
 Show people that you care about the world by ensuring you have corporate social responsibility.

 59. Get on Groupon or LivingSocial.com

 Deal of the Day websites are becoming increasingly popular.
 Sites like Groupon and LivingSocial feature discounted gift certificates that are usable at local or national firms.
-As a registered user, you get sent a whole load of deals relevant to your own local area.
-From your company's point of view, you can contact these websites to give some of your own products and services away.
-They're a really cost-effective way of getting your brand noticed.
+As a registered user, you get sent a whole load of deals relevant to your local area.
+From your company's point of view, you can contact these websites to give some of your products and services away.
+They're a cost-effective way of getting your brand noticed.

 60. Create an e-zine

 Why not start an online magazine or blog about something you're passionate about?
 Relating to your own business.
 Sharing commentary, industry news and things that interest you will act as a great online marketing tool as well as showing a different side to your company's personality.